metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

-- `dataset_name` (String) datasetName is Name of the dataset stored as metadata -> name on the dataset for Flockershould be considered as deprecated
+- `dataset_name` (String) datasetName is Name of the dataset stored as metadata -> name on the dataset for Flocker should be considered as deprecated
 - `dataset_uuid` (String) datasetUUID is the UUID of the dataset.
 This is unique identifier of a Flocker dataset